dariasve20/StandardizeROI/README.md

 **StandardizeROI** will plot (optional) the input and adjusted coordinates positioned relative to the gray matter.
 It will also ouput the average e-field magnitude, normal and tangential componennts (only if the middle gray matter surface was used as input), or just the average e-field magnitude for a tetahedral mesh.
 Finally, it will output the number of mesh elements used to calculate the e-field parameters.

+## Dependencies

+Matlab and SimNIBS needs to be installed.

 ## How to cite
 Coming soon...